BillySterling/constructor-word-guess/README.md

-# constructor-word-guess game

-Bootcamp Unit 11 Advanced JavaScript and Node.js Assignment with emphasis on constructors
+# Constructor-Word-Guess CLI Game

-In this unit's assignment, we are creating a Word Guess command-line game using constructor functions.
+Creating a Word Guess command-line game using advanced JavaScript and Node.js (with emphasis on constructors).

 ## Criteria

-The completed game should meet the following criteria:

 1. The completed game should be able to receive user input using the `inquirer` or `prompt` npm packages.